rpm-software-management/dnf/doc/command_ref.rst

 Failing to match the input argument to an existing package name based on the patterns above, DNF tries to see if the argument matches an existing provide.

-By default, if multiple versions of the selected package exist in the repo, the most recent version suitable for the given operation is used.
+By default, if multiple versions of the selected package exist in the repository, the most recent version suitable for the given operation is used.
 If the selected package exists for multiple architectures, the packages which best match the system's architecture will be preferred.
 The name specification is case-sensitive, globbing characters "``?``, ``*`` and ``[`` are allowed and trigger shell-like glob matching.
-If globbing character is present in ``name``, DNF expands given ``name`` first and consequently selects all packages matching expanded ``<package-spec>``.
+If a globbing character is present in ``name``, DNF expands given ``name`` first and consequently selects all packages matching the expanded ``<package-spec>``.

 ``<package-name-spec>`` is similar to ``<package-spec>`` except the provides matching is never attempted there.